Rethinking Pulmonary Embolism Segmentation: A Study of Current Approaches and Challenges with an Open Weight Model: Materials and Methods

 \subsubsection{Embolus-level detection analysis}

-In addition to computing voxel-level DSC, we also performed embolus-level detection analysis.
-Many prior studies define a successful detection using only a one-pixel overlap between prediction and ground truth.
-We consider this criterion uninformative, as it can exaggerate detection performance by crediting trivial overlaps.
+In addition to computing voxel-level DSC, we also performed embolus-level detection analysis to enable the evaluation described in Section \ref{sec:public_validation}.
+Many prior studies define successful detection as "having one-pixel overlap between prediction and ground truth".
+However, this definition may exaggerate detection performance by accepting accidental overlaps.
 Instead, we adopt a stricter, volume-aware criterion.
 Specifically, we first apply morphological operations to identify individual emboli in both the human annotations and model predictions.
 Then, two stages of screening under a detection threshold $X\%$ are applied to characterize the FPs and FNs.

-In the first stage, each predicted embolus is checked for its overlapping with emboli from the annotation.
-If less than $X\%$ of its volume overlaps with true emboli, the prediction is marked as false positive (FP).
-In contrast, predictions meeting the detection criteria are considered true positives (TPs).
+In the first stage, each predicted embolus is checked for their overlaps with emboli from the annotation.
+If less than $X\%$ of its volume overlaps with true emboli, the prediction is marked as a false positive (FP); otherwise, it is a true positive (TP).
 In the second stage, each annotated embolus is verified.
-If less than $X\%$ of its volume is covered by TPs it will be considered a missed embolus (FN).
-This approach deprecates both incidental "touches" and excessive over-segmentations, providing a more robust evaluation.
+If less than $X\%$ of its volume is covered by TPs, meaning its mass is not sufficiently flagged by the model, it will be considered a missed embolus (FN).
+This approach deprecates both incidental touch and excessive over-segmentation, providing a more robust evaluation.